-Upon completion of this offering and the automatic conversion of the remaining shares of Series A Preferred Stock, we will have 3,000,000 authorized shares of preferred stock, none of which will be outstanding.
-Our board of directors has no intention at the present time to create any additional series of preferred stock and upon completion of this offering we will file a Statement of Withdrawal of Certificate of Designation with the Office of the Secretary of State of Nevada withdrawing the designation of the Series A Preferred Stock, which will upon such filing cease to exist.
+Our board of directors has no intention at the present time to create any additional series of preferred stock.
 The issuance of any new series of preferred stock could, depending on the terms of such series, impede the completion of a merger, tender offer or other takeover attempt.

 Any future issuance of preferred stock may have the effect of delaying, deferring or preventing a change in control of us without further action by the shareholders and may adversely affect the voting and/or other rights of the holders of common stock or any other securities we may issue in the future.
 The issuance of shares of preferred stock, or the issuance of rights to purchase such shares, could be used to discourage an unsolicited acquisition proposal.
-For instance, the issuance of a series of preferred stock might impede a business combination by including class voting rights that would enable the holders to block such a transaction, or facilitate a business combination by including rights that would provide a required percentage vote of the stockholders.
-In addition, under certain circumstances, the issuance of preferred stock could adversely affect the voting power of the holders of the common stock.
-Although our board of directors is required to make any determination to issue such stock based on its judgment as to the best interests of our stockholders, the board of directors could act in a manner that would discourage an acquisition attempt or other transaction that some, or a majority, of the stockholders might believe to be in their best interests or in which stockholders might receive a premium for their stock over the then market price of such stock.
+For instance, the issuance of a series of preferred stock might impede a business combination by including class voting rights that would enable the holders to block such a transaction, or facilitate a business combination by including voting rights that would provide a required percentage vote of the stockholders.
+In addition, under certain circumstances, the issuance of preferred stock could adversely affect the voting power of the holders of our stockholders, the board of directors is required to make any determination to issue such stock based on its judgment as to the best interests of our stockholders, the board of directors could act in a manner that would discourage an acquisition attempt or other transaction that some, or a majority, of the stockholders might believe to be in their best interests or in which stockholders might receive a premium for their stock over the then market price of such stock.
 Our board of directors does not at present intend to seek stockholder approval prior to any issuance of currently authorized preferred stock, unless otherwise required by law.